Pour le français, cliquez ici.

 We advocate against FGM in various ways: through in-person meetings and individual discussions, and through the media with broadcasts of songs and music videos, radio shows, films and billboards against FGM.
 We also collect signatures to work toward outlawing FGM and other violence against women.

-The three videos on the right explain our work.
-The first one is a 3-minute summary, the next is an October 2020 panel discussion that includes the director of the film In the Name of Your Daughter, which we've shown on Malian TV.
-The bottom video says what we do in one minute.
+Three videos at right explain our work.
+The first is a 3-minute summary, the next is an October 2020 panel discussion that includes the director of the film In the Name of Your Daughter, which we've shown on Malian TV.
+Third says what we do in one minute.

-Music: The songs and music videos we have produced to spread our message have been played widely in Mali and nine other countries in West Africa.
+Songs and music videos that we have produced to spread our message have been played widely in Mali and nine other countries in West Africa.

 Our Pledge Against Excision, a promise never to have a girl excised, now has well over 80,000 signatures.
 95% of those signing say that Mali should outlaw the practice.
 With our partner groups, we are working toward such a law.
 Since 2017, we have been collecting signatures on the Pledge Against Gender-Based Violence, since the government has decided that they will pursue a more general law, against FGM, forced marriage and other forms of violence against women.
 This new Pledge has over 3,000 signatures, as of 2023, with a similar percentage in favor of a law.

-Siaka Traoré, President of Sini Sanuman, presenting over 68,000 signatures on the Pledge Against Excision to the Parliamentary Commission on Violence Against Women at the National Assembly in May of 2015.
+Siaka Traoré, President of Sini Sanuman, presenting over 68,000 signatures on the Pledge Against Excision to the Parliamentary Commission on Violence Against Women at the National Assembly, May 2015.

 Seventeen villages have collectively abandoned the practice of excision with our encouragement, and most have celebrated their decisions with public ceremonies that we helped them organize.